Eye and Ear Irrigation Safety and Procedure

 - Perform hand hygiene, apply gloves, and prepare protective setup for runoff control.

-- For ear irrigation, confirm no contraindications (for example, damaged eardrum, active canal infection, ear tubes unless specifically directed).
+- For ear irrigation, confirm no contraindications (for example, damaged eardrum, active canal infection, or ear tubes unless specifically directed).

 - Document indication, solution, tolerance, findings, and follow-up actions.